-Some people believe carrot cake should only be enjoyed during the springtime.
+Some people believe a gluten-free carrot cake should only be enjoyed during the springtime.
 I always serve carrot cake at Christmas time.
 However, the truth is carrot cake can be served any time of year.

 To make the gluten-free blend for this carrot cake, I chose to use a combination of brown rice flour and pea protein powder.
 Brown rice flour has an earthy, nutty flavor.
 Some people don’t like the flavor of brown rice and find it to be overly strong.
 You can substitute brown rice flour with cassava flour, another gluten-free flour.